Ashutoshtiwari898/Expense-Tracker/README.md

 A modern **Expense Tracking Web Application** designed to help users manage and analyze their daily expenses efficiently.
 The platform provides a **clean, simple, and intuitive interface** where users can record expenses, categorize transactions, and visualize spending patterns.

-This application helps users understand their **financial habits**, monitor spending, and make **better budgeting decisions**.
+The application also includes **secure user authentication and authorization using Clerk**, allowing users to safely manage their personal expense data.

 ---

 # 🚀 FEATURES

-### 📊 Expense Management
+## 📊 Expense Management
 - Add daily expenses quickly
 - Edit or update expense records
 - Delete unnecessary entries

-### 🗂 Expense Categorization
+## 🗂 Expense Categorization
-- Organize expenses into categories such as:
+Organize expenses into categories such as:
 - Food
 - Travel
 - Bills
 - Shopping
 - Other expenses

-### 📈 Dashboard & Visualization
+## 📈 Dashboard & Visualization
 - Visual charts for spending analysis
 - Easy-to-understand financial insights
 - Track where your money is going

-### ⚡ Real-Time Updates
+## ⚡ Real-Time Updates
 - Newly added expenses appear instantly
 - Dashboard updates dynamically

+## 🔐 Authentication & Authorization
+- Secure **user authentication using Clerk**
+- User **sign up and sign in functionality**
+- Each user manages their **own expense data securely**

-### 📱 Responsive Design
+## 📱 Responsive Design
-- Works smoothly on **desktop, tablet, and mobile devices**
+Works smoothly on **desktop, tablet, and mobile devices**

 ---

 # 🛠 TECH STACK

-### **Frontend**
+## Frontend
 - **Next.js**
 - **Tailwind CSS**

-### **Backend**
+## Backend
 - **Node.js**
 - **Express.js**

+## Authentication
+- **Clerk Authentication & Authorization**

 ---